cisco/cisco-network-puppet-module/README.md

 ##### `passive_interface`
 Passive interface associated with the cisco_interface_ospf instance.
 Setting to true will prevent this interface from receiving HELLO packets.
-Valid values are 'true' and 'false'.
+Valid values are 'true' and 'false' or the keyword 'default'.

 ##### `message_digest`
 Enables or disables the usage of message digest authentication.
-Valid values are 'true' and 'false'.
+Valid values are 'true' and 'false' or the keyword 'default'.

 ##### `message_digest_key_id`
 md5 authentication key-id associated with the cisco_interface_ospf instance.
 If this is present in the manifest, message_digest_encryption_type, message_digest_algorithm_type and message_digest_password are mandatory.
-Valid value is an integer.
+Valid value is an integer or the keyword 'default'.

 ##### `message_digest_algorithm_type`
 Algorithm used for authentication among neighboring routers within an area.